traefik/traefik/docs/content/routing/providers/kubernetes-crd.md

 #### ServersTransport reference

-By default, the referenced ServersTransport CRD must be defined in the [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/) namespace.
+By default, the referenced ServersTransport CRD must be defined in the same [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/) namespace.

 To reference a ServersTransport CRD from another namespace, the value must be of form `namespace-name@kubernetescrd`, and the [cross-namespace](../../../providers/kubernetes-crd/#allowcrossnamespace) option must be enabled.

-If the ServersTransport is defined in another provider the cross-provider format `name@provider` should be used.
+If the ServersTransport CRD is defined in another provider the cross-provider format `name@provider` should be used.

 ## Further